mattcaron/misc_notes/install.xubuntu.24.04.md

          sudo apt update
          sudo apt install nushell

+     Also, install `ddgr`, which is needed by `ai.nu`

+         sudo apt install ddgr

   1. **LAPTOP ONLY** Set CPU throttling so it doesn't overheat when it decides to turbo all the CPUs.

      1. Rant: Turbo boost is a stupid idea.
 "Oh, let's run our CPU hot